Loading…

 Data from the ABS, RBA, AIHW, ASIC, World Bank, OECD and more.
 Automated weekly pipeline with carry-forward handling for quarterly and annual data.
 A dedicated Data Status page shows exactly when each metric was last refreshed.
 Full methodology documentation and configurable scoring weights.

 Calculated indicators you can’t get from a single source: mortgage repayment burden, rental burden, net business formation.
 Where available, metrics break down by gender, country of origin, crime type and other dimensions.
-The granularity that reveals what aggregate numbers hide.
+The granularity aggregate numbers hide.

 Social AI: A Civic Commitment